cupOJoseph/my-reading-list/README.md

 - The Book of Swindles by Yingyu Zhang
 - Rich Dad, Poor Dad by Robert Kiyosaki
 - Urban Forests by Jill Jonnes
+- Algorithms of Oppression by Safiya Noble
+- The Happy City by Charles Montgomery

 ### 2019
 - Agricultural and Urban Areas (Biomes of the Earth) by Peter Moore